Skip to main contentIBM Quantum Documentation

 isa_qc = pm.run(qc)

-sampler = Sampler(backend=aer)
+sampler = Sampler(mode=aer)

 result = sampler.run([isa_qc]).result()